Vessel Trip Reporting in the Greater Atlantic Region

 - For general questions about vessel trip reporting, call (978) 281-9246 or email us.

-If you are a for-hire operator who fishes for a species managed by the Mid-Atlantic Fishery Management Council, you are required to submit an Electronic Vessel Trip Report (eVTR).
+If you are the operator of a federally permitted for-hire vessel who fishes for a species managed by the Mid-Atlantic Fishery Management Council or the operator of a federally-permitted private recreational tilefish vessel, you are required to submit an Electronic Vessel Trip Report (eVTR).

 All other for-hire or commercial operators holding a GARFO permit have the option of submitting electronic or paper reports.